Dick Jones (actor): Career

 Among his early films are Little Men (1934) and A Man to Remember (1938).
 Jones appeared as a bit player in several of Hal Roach's Our Gang (The Little Rascals) shorts, including The Pigskin Palooka and Our Gang Follies of 1938 (both from 1937).
 In 1939, Jones appeared as a troublesome kid, Killer Parkins, in the film Nancy Drew...
 Reporter.
-The same year he appeared with Jimmy Stewart in Mr. Smith Goes to Washington as Senate page Richard (Dick) Jones.
-In 1940, he had one of his most prominent (though invisible) roles, as the voice of Pinocchio in Disney's animated film of the same name.
+The same year, he appeared with Jimmy Stewart in Mr. Smith Goes to Washington as Senate page Richard (Dick) Jones.
+In 1940, he had one of his most prominent roles, as the voice of Pinocchio in Disney's animated film of the same name.
 Jones attended Hollywood High School and at fifteen took over the role of Henry Aldrich on the hit radio show The Aldrich Family.
 He learned carpentry and augmented his income with jobs in that field.
 He served in the Army in the Alaska Territory during the final months of World War II.

 Gene Autry, who before the war had cast Jones in several westerns, put him back to work through Autry's Flying A Pictures and, for television, his Flying A Productions.
 Jones guest-starred regularly on The Gene Autry Show in the early 1950s.

 He appeared in a 1950 episode of the TV series The Lone Ranger titled "Man Without a Gun".
 In 1950, at the age of twenty-three, he played the 16-year-old cook for a small Confederate Army unit in the film Rocky Mountain.

 By 1951, he was billed as Dick Jones, and starred as Dick West, sidekick to the Western hero known as The Range Rider, played by Jock Mahoney, in a Gene Autry television series that ran for seventy-six episodes in syndication, beginning in 1951.

 Jones was cast thereafter in 1954 and 1955 in four episodes of Annie Oakley, another Flying A Production.
 Autry gave Jones his own series, Buffalo Bill, Jr. (1955), which ran for forty-two episodes in syndication.

-Through his work in Western films and television series from the 1930s through the 1950s, Jones became a fixture at the former Iverson Movie Ranch, considered the most heavily filmed outdoor shooting location in Hollywood history.
-In 1957, Jones appeared twice as Ned in the episodes "The Brothers" and "Renegade Rangers" of the syndicated American Civil War series Gray Ghost.

-In 1960, Jones guest-starred as Bliss in the episode "Fire Flight" of another syndicated series, The Blue Angels, about the elite air-show squadron of the United States Navy.
-He also appeared in the syndicated western series, Pony Express.
-In 1962, Jones portrayed John Hunter in the episode "The Wagon Train Mutiny" of NBC's Western series Wagon Train.
-That same year, he appeared in the television short The Night Rider.

 Jones's last acting role was as Cliff Fletcher in the 1965 film Requiem for a Gunfighter.